FT-Autonomous/ft_grandprix/README.md

 ## Automatic Install

-Download and double click the installer from [here](https://github.com/FT-Autonomous/ft_grandprix/releases/download/v0.0.0-alpha/run_ft_grandprix.bat).
+Download and double click the installer / runner from [here](https://github.com/FT-Autonomous/ft_grandprix/releases/download/v0.0.0-alpha/run_ft_grandprix.bat).
+Once you have the file you can click on it at any time to launch the simulator.
+The simulator will install to the folder "%USERPROFILE%\Documents\FT Grand Prix\ft_grandprix-main\".
+You can edit your driver file in the "%USERPROFILE%\Documents\FT Grand Prix\ft_grandprix-main\drivers\template.py" folder.

 ## Manual